A Land Survey is your official “map” of your Nova Scotia land

 But again, a survey isn’t essential.
 I typically only get a survey done if there are important questions or issues to solve, or if there’s a development work that requires it such as subdivision.
 Another thing to explore is whether the property has been previously surveyed.
 Some surveys will appear in the Property Online Land Registry, but it’s not automatic that all surveys get added to that database.
 In the example I referenced earlier, I can go to Property Online and view the survey that was created to enable subdivision of the lot.
 In another example, a neighbour shared with me a survey that was done about 10 years ago – searching Property Online does not turn up that survey.

 If you don’t have any luck turning up old surveys, you might be surprised how much you can observe from the land directly.
 Metal survey markers are often placed at the corners of property boundaries.
 One parcel I owned had markers on a few corners, a lakefront on another side, and a clear natural boundary (a stream) on the other.
 This made the boundaries pretty evident without the need of a survey.
+If you don’t need the official record of your property boundaries that a survey provides, you can do a pretty good job of walking the lines yourself using Nova Scotia GIS Maps – satellite maps that are highly detailed and can show a layer that includes property boundaries from the Nova Scotia Property Online Registry.
+I’ve got a separate post on GIS maps and using Avenza Maps to navigate – these are tools used by many surveyors.

 Nova Scotia Land Survey